AhmedSakrr/kuronotori/README.md

 ## `💽` Installation

-To start using the program, build the solution.
+To start using the program, open the solution (`kuronotori.sln` file), and build the solution.
 Once you've done that, you can interact with the program by running the executable.

 ```
 C:\> kuronotori.exe